C-MCheng/CUDA-CompressibleFlow/README.md

 ```
 Now, you have initial binary files 0BinaryParameters.bin and 0BinaryVariables.bin in proper path and next we activate exe file to start the simulation.
 ### 2. Running a simulation
+If you don't have exe file yet.
+Please go to Releases page in this repository and download a zip file corresponding to your OS.
 The exe file name is CompressibleFlow1D, please activate it.
+By the way, for Linux-x64 version, you need to execute command line `chomd +x CompressibleFlow1D` at first time.

-You see `Please input your initial step:` first, please key the number of the initail step you set.
+After starting software, You see `Please input your initial step:` first, please key the number of the initail step you set.
 For example, we output initial binary files as 0BinaryParameters.bin and 0BinaryVariables.bin and the number 0 included in file name is our intial step so you key 0 and then press enter.

 Then, you see `Please input the value of the end time for your simulation:`.
 For standard Sod shock tube test, you key 0.2 and then press enter but also key other values what you want of course as long as the value of end time is larger than of initial evolution time.